AndersDeath/diary2/000-current.md

 # 03 Februar - Samstag - Berlin - 501 Tag der Einwanderung

 The day was nice and simple.
-We were just walking .
+We were just walking.
+Initially we wanted to visit a